 Katie brings 30 years of experience leading and advising consumer health branded products and retail businesses.
 Currently, Katie is an executive advisor to a portfolio of private equity firms that invest and operate in consumer health and technology businesses.
-Previously, Katie was the CEO of an e-commerce business, Swanson Health Products; and a senior vice president and corporate officer at Abbott Laboratories responsible for its Nutrition division.
+Previously, Katie was the CEO of an ecommerce business, Swanson Health Products; and a senior vice president and corporate officer at Abbott Laboratories responsible for its Nutrition division.
 Prior to these roles, she was a partner at McKinsey & Company, working with consumer goods and retail clients globally, for over twenty years.

-Non-executive director, Perrigo; non-executive director, FoodScience Corporation; board of trustees.
+Other board memberships Non-executive director, Perrigo; nonexecutive director, FoodScience Corporation; board of trustees.

-Age: 56

-Nationality: American
+Age: 56 Nationality: American

-OUR SUPERVISORY BOARD
+GOVERNANCE OUR SUPERVISORY BOARD